 When your employees return to work after sick leave, make sure to be considerate rather than questionable.
 This sends a message to your employees that you are concerned about their health and that their absence was noticed.

 Show empathy and try to understand any deeper problems that might reside.
 A high number of leaves are mostly just a symptom rather than the actual problem.
 Other than an illness itself, there can be many reasons for your employees to take sick leave.

 - Issues relating to the work environment

 - Bad habits like alcohol or drug addictions.

-It is essential that your communicate with your employees about the cause and root of the problem, before any disciplinary actions.
+It is essential that you communicate with your employees about the cause and root of the problem, before taking any harsh disciplinary actions.
 Different problems require different strategies.
 For instance:

 - Try to resolve any conflicts that might exist between your staff.